trikset/trik-models/r2d2/readme.txt

 - in "Robot TCP port" field enter 4444

 Now left pad will control camera direction, right pad will control power motors.
-Button 1 will show smile on a screen, button 2 will show sad smile, button 3 will order robot to say "Hello, I am TRIK".
+Button 1 will show smile on a screen, button 2 will show sad smile, button 3 will order robot to say "Hello, I am TRIK", button 5 aborts program.

 To see video, open http://<Robot IP address>:8080/stream_simple.html in your favorite browser, for example http://192.168.1.1:8080/stream_simple.html.